Board-Folk/PC-Engine/README.md

 TurboGrafx-16 and reverse engineering using scanned images of an original board's copper layers, so should be a reasonably accurate reproduction.

+**NOTE**: In order to use these PCBs sucessfully you will need to be proficient in:

+* Soldering-fine pitched surface mount components.
+* In most cases, desoldering said components to obtain these from a donor board.
+* Troubleshooting any issues that may arise.

+The authors are not obliged to provide support, nor shall they be held responsible for botched attempts at using these boards.

+Should you however find a legitimate flaw in the board's design or have suggestions for improvements, please feel free to submit an issue.
+Please note that the current scope of the project is to provide a working replica; we are not at this moment entertaining feature requests for significant modifications.

 ## PCB Production

 Minimum track widths, clearances and via sizes are within the standard offering of modern PCB fabricators.
-Development was done using JLCPCB and the boards therefore have their order number placeholder on the silkscreen, which you may wish to remove if using another service.
+Gerber files are generated with the relevant options for both [JLCPCB](https://jlcpcb.com/) and [PCBWay](https://www.pcbway.com/) (where these have been uploaded to [this project][PCBWay_Project] for easy ordering).
+Placeholders for the order number are provided so remember to select the "Specify location" option for this when ordering.
+If using another service you may wish to remove or replace this placeholder.

-The design is verified to work as a 2-layer PCB.
+The design is verified to work as a 2-layer PCB with 1 oz copper.
 A leaded HASL finish is perfectly adequate and ensures compatibility with the original solder that will ineveitably be left behind on salvaged parts.

 ## Bill of Materials